Anant/example-apache-spark-and-datastax-astra/Job/README.md

 2. Run cell 3 again to confirm that there are now 3 records in the `leaves` table.

 ## Step 12: Edit Values in `spark-cassandra/src/main/scala/update.scala`
-1. Insert your specific configs and credentials in lines 12-16
+1. Insert your specific configs and credentials in lines 12-16.
+Your username is your Client ID, and your password is your Client Secret.
 2. Save the file

 ## Step 13: Update Fat JAR